 turbine: A machine that converts the kinetic energy of falling water (or any moving fluid, including steam, gases or air) into mechanical energy by use of a rotating shaft connected to spinning blades.

-- Waterwheel Work - Students explore kinetic energy by creating their own experimental waterwheels from two-liter plastic bottles.
+- Waterwheel Work: Energy Transformations and Rotational Rates - Students explore kinetic energy by creating their own experimental waterwheels from two-liter plastic bottles.
 They investigate the transformations of energy involved in turning the blades of a hydro-turbine, and experiment with how weight affects the rotational rate of the waterwheel.
 They learn the history of the waterwheel, common uses for water turbines today, and the characteristics of hydroelectric plants.

 - Water Power - Students observe a model waterwheel to investigate the transformations of energy involved in turning the blades of a hydro-turbine.
 They create models for new waterwheels while considering resources, such as time and materials, in their designs.
 Students also learn about the characteristics of hydropower plants